 Increase in the number of UK wind farms

-wind power The idea that our power requirements as a nation could be provided by cheap, clean natural sources such as solar, wave and wind power would seem to be a notion that nobody could really have much objection to.
+wind power The idea that our power requirements as a nation could be provided by cheap, clean natural sources such as solar, wave and power would seem to be a notion that nobody could really have much objection to.

 However, the whole area of generation is such a hot topic that it even led to pledging to halt the growing number of wind farms last year due to growing opposition in rural areas.